Orwell: 2+2=5: Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 20 critics, indicating "generally favorable" reviews.

-Sheri Linden of The Hollywood Reporter wrote, "George Orwell himself has gone in and out of favor over the revisionist years, but the British author's searing insights into empire and power and totalitarianism have never lost relevance.
+Sheri Linden of The Hollywood Reporter wrote: "George Orwell himself has gone in and out of favor over the revisionist years, but the British author's searing insights into empire and power and totalitarianism have never lost relevance.
 That's particularly true of his final work, the dystopian premonition 1984.
 Published 76 years ago, the novel is the core of Raoul Peck's documentary portrait of the writer.
 With a dynamic mix of biography and intellectual essence, and with the re-election of Donald Trump the obvious inflection point for its urgency, Orwell: 2+2=5 delves into the ways Orwell's arguments illuminate a century's worth of geopolitics."

-Matthew Carey of Deadline wrote that the film "makes it startlingly clear the degree to which we are living in Orwellian times.
+Matthew Carey of Deadline wrote that the film: "...makes it startlingly clear the degree to which we are living in Orwellian times.
 The parallels between the nightmare of 1984, where Big Brother dictates every facet of life, and Donald Trump's America have not been properly acknowledged.
-This film does that."
-He ended the review by writing, "Orwell: 2 + 2 = 5 is an urgent, indispensable film for our times."
+This film does that....Orwell: 2 + 2 = 5 is an urgent, indispensable film for our times."

-Robert Daniels of RogerEbert.com, on the other hand, stated that the director "struggles to focus on specific themes, overloading the film by making as many links as possible".
+Robert Daniels of RogerEbert.com, on the other hand, stated that the director: "...struggles to focus on specific themes, overloading the film by making as many links as possible."

 Jonathan Romney of Screen International called it a "breathless attempt to balance the varying demands of biography, exegesis and polemic, somewhat tripping itself in the process".

 Accolades

 Orwell: 2+2=5 won Best Score and Best Narration and was nominated for Best Documentary Feature, Best Director, Best Editing, Best Archival Documentary, and Best Political Documentary at the 10th Critics' Choice Documentary Awards.

+The film received a nomination for Best Documentary Feature at the 9th Astra Film Awards.